Feedback Matters: Augmenting Autonomous Dissection with Visual and Topological Feedback: METHODS

 We achieve autonomous dissection through two distinct paradigms: (1) a learned policy that executes bimanual retraction and cutting with visual inputs (2) a planning-based dissection agent that follows a 3D path generated by projecting tracked image keypoints into the robot's workspace.

-\textbf{3D Visuomotor Dissection Policy.} Depth-based representations including point clouds from stereo matching and monocular dpeth are used as observations of the tissue.
+\textbf{3D Visuomotor Dissection Policy.} Depth-based representations including point clouds from stereo matching and monocular depth are used as observations of the tissue.
 Because the state-of-the-art disparity estimation algorithm \cite{stereo_anywhere} prioritize accuracy over inference speed, we adopt a slow-fast strategy: high-frequency left monocular depth image, $\mathbf{M}^{L}_{t}\in\mathbb{R}^{3 \times H \times W}$, estimated by Video Depth Anything \cite{video_depth_anything}, and lower-frequency point clouds, $\mathbf{P}_t \in \mathbb{R}^{N\times3}$, reconstructed from a modified Stereo Anywhere \cite{stereo_anywhere}, in which Depth Anything v2 \cite{depth_anything_v2} is replaced with Video Depth Anything for monocular depth estimation in Stereo Anywhere for more consistent deep stereo matching.

-Our policy is trained to generate an bi-manual action sequence given current observations.
+We trained our policy via behavioral cloning on the human demonstrations we collected, using action chunking with transformer (ACT) \cite{ACT} to generate a bi-manual action sequence given the current observations.
 The policy is learned to retract the tissue and perform dissection autonomously given a dissection goal from human demonstrations.

-\textbf{Planning-based Dissection.} Given a tracked dissection goal $\mathcal{G}^{(t)}$ and $p^{\text{grasp}} \in \mathbb{Z}^2$ on the image plane initially defined from human experts, the planner generates a sequence of actions.
+\textbf{Planning-based Dissection.} Given a tracked dissection goal $\mathcal{G}^{(t)}$ and a grasping point $p^{\text{grasp}} \in \mathbb{Z}^2$ on the image plane initially defined from human experts, the planner generates a sequence of actions.
 First, it creates a 3D path to grasp the tissue and then retracts along the goal's normal vector.
 The dissection trajectory is planned as a series of line segments, with the tool oriented along the path.
 Each cut is executed by moving to the target pose, inserting to a fixed depth, and closing the gripper to dissect.